Value Based Pricing: 🖼️ The Power of Being Value Based If You’re a Cost Plus Business

 The Tate modern

-But like the Tate modern, it is easier to shut down any dialogue with customers and expect them to cough up the money.
+Like the Tate modern, it is easier to shut down any dialogue with customers and expect them to cough up the money.
 Even when they’ve had a terrible experience with you!
 I suppose, when you shut out customers, you don’t have to face feedback like “your offer is of limited value, I want my money back or a discount to compensate for what you’ve just put me through…”

 Asking more questions